aa1993/CV_LeetCode001_Java/README.md

 ## My Solution

-My Solution is in the 'Solution.java' file and the result of my submission is the following:
+My Solution is in the `Solution.java` file and the result of my submission is the following:

 ![Submissionresults](assets/images/submission001_Java.png)